 Right, I'm going to go out on a limb here: Gogglebox is not just the best programme currently airing on British TV, it might the best British TV programme of the 21st century.
 No, really.
 Spinning back through the archives to experience the last five years or so of unfolding cataclysms – Brexit, climate change, two elections, coronavirus, Fern Britton and Gordon Ramsay's Culinary Genius – is an oddly heartening experience, reminding you that vibe of Britain's living rooms is generally healthily sceptical, endearingly daft and very funny.

 The Thick of It

 Armando Ianucci's masterful black comedy inspired an Oscar-nominated feature film, In The Loop, and then the multi-Emmy-winning Veep.
 But the original series is still the most insightful – and depressing – political satire of the last 40 years.
 The writing is drum-tight, but Ianucci's improvisational approach to directing creates a sense of chaos that perfectly encapsulates the modern political system.
 At the centre of it all lurks Malcolm Tucker, one of the most hilariously malevolent creations in television history.
-Altogether now: "He's as useless as a marzipan dildo."
+All together now: "He's as useless as a marzipan dildo."